 We bought and tested the LG 48 CX OLED as a computer monitor, and even though this is meant to be a TV, it offers impressive overall performance as a monitor.
-Its 4k resolution delivers an exceptionally clear image, the OLED technology displays perfect blacks, and it has very wide viewing angles.
-It's an excellent choice for gaming because it has native FreeSync variable refresh rate (VRR) support and it's G-SYNC compatible, the response time is near-instant, and it has a low input lag.
-Sadly, it doesn't get very bright because of its aggressive automatic brightness limiter (ABL), but if you want to place it in a bright room, it has outstanding reflection handling.
+Its 4k resolution delivers an exceptionally clear image, and its near-infinite contrast ratio allows it to produce inky blacks.
+It's an excellent choice for gaming because it has near-instantaneous response time, a 120Hz refresh rate, as well as native FreeSync variable refresh rate (VRR) support and G-SYNC compatibility.
+Although it has wide viewing angles, colors shift quickly when you move off-center.
+This makes images appear slightly inaccurate at the sides of the screen when sitting up close or when viewing from the side, so it isn't ideal for work that requires exact color reproduction.
+Sadly, it doesn't get very bright due to its aggressive automatic brightness limiter (ABL), but it does handle reflections extremely well.
 It's a really well-built TV with a sleek design, but unlike most monitors, its stand doesn't allow for any adjustments.

 Like any OLED, it has the risk of permanent burn-in.
 This could be an issue with constant static displays like a computer's interface, but if you use a screensaver when you're not using it or if you also use it for watching varied content, you may avoid, or at least reduce, the risk.